zaurastudios/PixelToolkit/.github/EVENTS.md

 - `selected-path-in-config`: Checks if the passed path arg is present in the app's `config.json` file.
   - **Replies:**
     - `selected-path-is-in-config`: Verifies the yml and returns {boolean, message}.
+- `get-yml-data`: Accepts the path to `project.yml` file and parses the data.
+  - **Replies:**
+    - `yml-data`: Returns the parsed data if exists, else false.
+- `add-existing-project`: Accepts the yml path, project title and description then tries to save the project to the app's config file and update the `project.yml` file if changes.
+  - **Replies:**
+    - `created`: Returns only if project addition is successful, returns project ID.
+    - `error-create`: Returns a string with error message on failure.

 ## Project Events